310mc/https-310mc.github.io-tl/source/_posts/es2_mainstory/ss_finals.md

 {% endbubble %}

 {% bubble Midori %}
-I’d never be happy being pat by *you!*
+I’d never be happy being pat if it’s from *you!*
 {% endbubble %}

 {% bubble Kanata %}